Making Education Relevant and Interactive through Technology

 The FAME program is designed to increase teachers' content knowledge and teaching skills in key pre-algebra and algebra concepts in grades 6-8, and promote and encourage the use of technology in instruction to support and enhance mathematics teaching and learning.

-The KCI's MADE Science Program will give teachers in all grades the practical tools they need to meet the challenges of the Next Generation Science Standards (NGSS).
-MADE Science combines engaging and memorable hands-on activities with inexpensive applications of relevant technology.
-For example, one module in the program combines a simple hands-on “forces and motion” activity with a powerful slow-motion phone app and a simple Google Form.
+The KCI's NGSS Program will give teachers in all grades the practical tools they need to meet the challenges of the Next Generation Science Standards (NGSS).
+The program combines engaging and memorable hands-on activities with inexpensive applications of relevant technology.
 With the help of over a dozen experiences like this one, teacher-participants will gain confidence in facilitating student-centered, project based activities.

 The EMpowered by KCI program (also known as FAME 4/5) is a professional Elementary Mathematics learning program for fourth and fifth grade teachers, who teach in California.
 Teachers explore the eight mathematical practices while also learning how to use computer and web-based technologies to support teaching and learning.

 The KCI Computer Science PD program helps elementary, middle and early high school teachers in all subject areas gain computer science content knowledge and strengthen their coding skills.